Updated: Feb 1

 Naad: The essence of all sound.
 Naad is vibrational harmony through which the Infinite can be experienced.

-Naad Yoga: The science of Naad is based on the experience of how the sound vibrations effect the body, mind and spirit through the movement of the mouth, and changes in the chemicals in the brain. as chanting mantra has been known for thousands of years, works through the combination of tongue movement, language and chemical changes.
+Naad Yoga: The science of Naad is based on the experience of how the sound vibrations affect the body, mind, and spirit through the movement of the mouth, and changes in the chemicals in the brain. as chanting mantra has been known for thousands of years, works through the combination of tongue movement, language, and chemical changes.
 You have to remember that there are no wires connecting the sections of the brain.
 All communication within the brain is done through neurotransmitter fluid.
-Chemical liquids are sent to one part of the brain from other.
-Yogis called this neurotransmitter fluid naad namodam rasaa, meaning harmony addressing juice.
-When you change the chemical composition of the “juice”, you alter your state of mind, your personality, your projection.
+Chemical liquids are sent to one part of the brain from the other.
+Yogis called this neurotransmitter fluid naad namodam rasa, meaning harmony addressing juice.
+When you change the chemical composition of the “juice”, you alter your state of mind, your personality, and your projection.

 The tongue as it moves in chanting hits the upper palate of the mouth.
 There are 84 meridian points located at the roof of the mouth.
 32 pairs of points (64) are located on the hard palate directly behind each tooth.
 The other 20 are located in a “U” shape along the central part of the palate.
-Each mouth has its points is a slightly different spot as the shape of our mouths are unique, but the general placement in this pattern is universal.
+The mouth has its points in slightly different spots as the shape of our mouths is unique, but the general placement in this pattern is universal.
 As you stimulate each meridian point, it sends signals to the hypothalamus.
 The hypothalamus programs the chemicals that go into your brain.
-It is connected to the pituitary gland by blood vessels and regulates moods, emotional behaviour, sexuality and even physical things like hunger and sleep.
-Special patterns within mantra stimulates the hypothalamus to change the chemistry of the brain in specific ways.
+It is connected to the pituitary gland by blood vessels and regulates moods, emotional behavior, sexuality, and even physical things like hunger and sleep.
+Special patterns within the mantra stimulate the hypothalamus to change the chemistry of the brain in specific ways.
 You can strengthen the immune system, balance different parts of the brain, regulate sleep hormones, etc. Emotionally, chanting can open huge blocks.
 You can overcome depression, enhance your intuition, and simply all around feel good.

 Shabd: The sound current or vibration that dissolves that part of the ego which obstructs the truth, and prevents us from perceiving and acting from our authentic Self.

-Shabd Guru: A quantum technology of sound which directly alters our consciousness through the power of Naad.
-The Shabd Guru is the sound current as Teacher because it removes the constrictions and distortions of the ego.
+Shabd Guru: A quantum technology of sound that directly alters our consciousness through the power of Naad.
+The Shabd Guru is the sound current as a Teacher because it removes the constrictions and distortions of the ego.

 Important to listen to Mantra: